st-korn/urbanmegaphone/README.md

 ## 1. Files and folders

-Project folder contains these files:
+Project folder contains these files and folders:
 - `urbanmegaphone.py` - script to generation 3D-model and calculation alarm coverage

-    and folders:
 - `modules/` - python core modules
 - `images/` - images of this documentation
 - `DEM/` - digital elevation models